Huotes/CommitMaker/README.md

 Chuck Norris once worked as a weatherman for the San Diego evening news.
 Every night he would make the same forecast: Partly cloudy with a 75% chance of Pain.

 What's the object-oriented way to become wealthy?
 Inheritance.

+To be or not to be?
+That is the question.
+The answer?
+Chuck Norris.